RomanScripts/xiaomiLampAHK/README.md

 # xiaomiPythonAHKexample
-How to control your Xiaomi Lamp with keyboard hotkeys using Autohotkey and Python-Miio.
+Ready to use script to control Xiaomi Lamp with hotkeys using Autohotkey and Python-Miio.

-1. Download all files
+1. Download all files.
+Make sure they all in the same folder.
-2. Replace ip and token of your lamp in MainXiaomiLamp.ahk and run it. (how to get your ip and token see in my video ... or python-miio repository ...)
+2. Replace ip and token of your lamp in MainXiaomiLamp.ahk and run it. (see my video on how to get ip and token ... or python-miio repository ...)

 Done!